slipsky/CourseProject3/CodeBook.md

 CodeBook
 ========================================================
 Activity

   Factor	6 Levels

   The type of Activity attributed with the observations.

-  The 6 options are LAYING, SITTING, STANDING, WALKING,
-    WALKING_UPSTAIRS, and WALKING_DOWNSTAIRS
+  The 6 options are LAYING, SITTING, STANDING, WALKING, WALKING_UPSTAIRS, and WALKING_DOWNSTAIRS

 Subject

   int

   The subject ID associated with the observation.
 There are 30 total subjects.

 TimeBodyAccelerationMeanValueXaxis

   num

+  Units: Time

   Average of the Time values in this field, grouped by Activity and Subject

 TimeBodyAccelerationMeanValueYaxis

   num

+  Units: Time

   Average of the Time values in this field, grouped by Activity and Subject

 TimeBodyAccelerationMeanValueZaxis

   num

   Average of the Time values in this field, grouped by Activity and Subject

 TimeBodyAccelerationStdDevXaxis